 A 95th-percentile says that in 95% of all cases, the data is below a certain value, while in only 5% of all cases, the data will be above a certain value.

 - Step 1: Let us assume that we have the following number of rows and measured values:

 RN = 1 + ((8-1) * 0.95) = 7,65with FRN = 7 and CRN = 8

 - Step 3: Since CRN = FRN = RN is not true, we calculate the else-part:

 Percentile value = 66 + ((7,65-7)* (72-66)) = 69.9

 So 69.9 is our continuous 95th-percentile.
-If we want to have a discrete 95th-percentile value, it would be the FRN which is 66.
+If we want to have a discrete 95th-percentile value, it will be the FRN, which is 66.

 Advantage and Disadvantage of Percentiles

-If you prefer not to exclude extremes, because you don't want to disguise the effect they make on your monitored IT infrastructure, do not choose percentiles in the report settings.
+If you prefer not to exclude extremes, because you don't want to disguise the effect they have on your monitored IT infrastructure, do not choose percentiles in the report settings.